Amitmund/sretoolkit/kubernetes/kubernetes_objects_resources_kinds.md

 <a id="Job"></a>
 ### Job [⇪](#Home)

-A job object is used to r`un specific tasks` that have the following properties:
+A job object is used to `run specific tasks` that have the following properties:

 - They are short-lived.
 - They need to be executed once.